niceume/datasailr/README.md

 List of major differences between DataSailr and DATA Step in SAS software.

 1. DataSailr if-else statements use curly brackets { }.
 SAS software uses if-then-else style.
-2. DataSailr if-else curly brackets can hold multiple statemnts.
+2. DataSailr if-else curly brackets can hold multiple statements.
 SAS software needs to use do statement for multiple statements. i.e. if-then-do-end style.
 3. OUTPUT statement is not supported in DataSailr yet.
 4. RETAIN statement is not supported and there is no plan to support it in the future.
 5. The default character encoding of DataSailr is UTF8.